ThePhD/future_cxx/papers/source/C - embed.md

 </p>
 </blockquote>

-Add a new sub clause as §6.10.� (� is a stand-in character to be replaced by the editor) to §6.10 Preprocessing Directives, preferably after §6.10.2 Source file inclusion:
+Add a new sub clause as §6.10.� to §6.10 Preprocessing Directives, preferably after §6.10.2 Source file inclusion:

 <blockquote>
 <ins>
 <p><h3><b>§6.10.� &emsp; &emsp; Resource embedding</b></h3></p>

 <p><b>Constraints</b></p>
-<p><sup>1</sup>A <b><code>&num;embed</code></b> directive shall identify a resource that can be processed by the implementation as a sequence of binary data.</p>
+<p><sup>1</sup>A <b><code>&num;embed</code></b> directive shall identify a resource that can be processed by the implementation as a binary data sequence of an optionally specified type.</p>

 <p><b>Semantics</b></p>
 <p><sup>2</sup> A preprocessing directive of the form</p>